ash-project/ash/README.md

 - Make `Ash.Type` that is a superset of things like `Ecto.Type`.
 If we bring in ecto database-less(looking like more and more of a good idea to me) that kind of thing gets easier and we can potentially lean on ecto for type validations well.
 - When we support embedding, figure out `embed_as` on `Ash.Type`
 - Consider supporting one resource being a "more specific" version of another resource at the _resource_ level, not the data layer level.

+## Creating a new release of Ash

+- check out the repository locally
+- run `mix git_ops.release` (see git_ops documentation for more information)
+- check the changelog/new release number
+- push (with tags) and CI will automatically deploy the hex package